Best chorus pedals: Our pick of the best choices for your 'board covering a range of price points

 Reasons to avoid

-For those who are short on space, the Ibanez Chorus Mini should whet your appetite for 80s chorus tones, as well as leaving you plenty of space for more guitar pedals.
+Overview: For those short on space, the Ibanez Chorus Mini should whet your appetite for ’80s chorus tones, while leaving you plenty of room for more pedals.
 Whether you just want to dabble or you're a full-blown chorus addict, it's a great choice.

-It's robustly built too, with an all-metal enclosure and rugged build that will put up with regular stomping.
-The footswitch is tilted slightly towards you, which could come in handy if it's on the top rows of your pedalboard.
-Some may find the small knobs a little awkward, but overall it's a fantastic choice if you're trying to save space on your 'board.
+Build: It’s robustly built, with an all-metal enclosure that will handle regular stomping with ease.
+The footswitch is slightly tilted towards you, which can be handy if it’s placed on the top row of your pedalboard, although the small knobs may feel a little awkward for some.

 Best stereo